boufik/Cyber-Handbook-Practices/Git/Push Local Repo to HitHub/push_local_to_github.md

 # 5. Create a GitHub repo with the same name

 Supposing that the name of the code folder is `streamapp`, we need to navigate to GitHub and create **manually** a new repository with the **exact same name** as the local folder.
-In the online platform of GitHub, while creating this repote repository, be careful NOT to include:
+In the online platform of GitHub, while creating this repote repository, **be careful NOT to include**:
 * a `README.md` file
 * a `.gitignore` file
 * any license